-The scope of this working group was therefore to cover all multifamily residential buildings regardless of the number of stories or heating, cooling, ventilation and domestic hot water configurations (i.e. individual and central).
+The scope of the working group was therefore to cover all multifamily residential buildings regardless of the number of stories or heating, cooling, ventilation and domestic hot water configurations (i.e. individual and central).
 The guidelines developed include the units and many aspects of the residential-associated common spaces, but exclude commercial space.
-After much debate, the guidelines limit "Ratings" to the dwelling unit (not the building) and selected elements of the residential-associated common spaces.
-The guidelines focus primarily on newly constructed or significantly rehabilitated (gut rehab) multifamily buildings, but can be applied to existing buildings.
+After much debate, the guidelines limit "Ratings" to the dwelling unit (not the building) and selected elements of the residential-associated constructed or significantly rehabilitated (gut rehab) multifamily buildings, but can be applied to existing buildings.